 - Garden sprinkler system at Caritas Christi Hospice has been connected to rain water tanks.

-For the SVHM Environmental Management Plan click here
+For the SVHM Environmental Management Report click here

 St Vincent’s has a comprehensive recycling program including paper, cardboard, polystyrene, mattresses, batteries and mobile phones.
-In 2008–09 St Vincent’s recycled 314.98 tonnes of paper and cardboard.
-Polystyrene recycling commenced in 2009 and already 102.5 cubic metres have been recycled.
+In 2013-14 St Vincent’s recycled 350 tonnes of paper, cardboard and plastics.
+PVC recycling commenced in 2014 - two tonnes have already been recycled.

 Clearing the air